 Dip the sliced tomatoes in egg mixture; then dredge in cornmeal mixture.
 Cover bottom of the skillet with oil and cook on medium heat until golden brown on both sides.
 Drain on paper towel.

 When done frying the tomato slices, place on serving platter and top with sauce over the tomatoes.
 Fan the tomato slices like the picture above, or stack them like the picture below.
 Yummy!

-Any leftovers will stay fresh for up to 2 days in the refrigerator.
 The fried green tomatoes won’t be as crispy as when you initially fried them, but they are still edible.
-Store it in airtight containers.
-I like to use BPA-free glass containers with locking lids.
-Check out this 20-piece set of glass food storage containers with locking lids.
-These containers are great for meal prep, too!
+Store any leftovers in airtight containers in the refrigerator for up to 3 days.
+I prefer to use BPA-free glass containers with locking lids.
+Check out this 18-piece set of glass food storage containers with locking lids from Bayco, available now on Amazon.

 If you try this recipe and like it, please let me know by leaving me a comment.
 I’d love to hear from you.